 In severe cases with severe suffocation, patients do all the necessary analyzes and tests to assess whether hospital treatment is needed.

-The symptoms of bronchial asthma are always strictly individual and vary depending on its severity and stage.
-In any case, asthma is a disease that needs to be detected early to prevent possible complications in the future.
+The symptoms of bronchial asthma are always strictly individual and vary depending on their severity and stage.
+In any case, asthma is a disease that you must detect early to prevent possible complications in the future.

-During cold and wet days, asthma attacks are more frequent, and the possibility of getting a cold is increased.
-If you must go out on cold weather days, always wear a scarf or a mask on your mouth and nose.
+During cold and wet days, asthma attacks are more frequent, and the possibility of getting a cold increase.
+If you must go out on cold days, always wear a scarf or a mask on your mouth and nose.